Enabling discovery of gravitationally lensed explosive transients: a new method to build an all-sky watch-list of groups and clusters of galaxies: Summary

 \section{Summary}

-We have described a proof-of-concept for a method which has the capability to discover galaxy groups and clusters across the entire sky out to $z\sim1$ using only existing $J$ and $W1$-band wide-field data from the VISTA/UKIRT and {\it WISE} instruments, respectively.
-The objects found using this method are intended to be added to a watchlist of groups and clusters in order to locate candidate gravitationally lensed transient events such as supernovae, kilonovae, gravitational waves and gamma-ray bursts from various wide-field survey data streams.
-The lensing nature of these events would then be confirmed utilising further follow-up observations.
-In testing, our method successfully recovers between 80 and 100 per cent of a sample of large Einstein radius ($\theta_E \geq 5\arcsec$) galaxy clusters, and 40 to 70 per cent of smaller Einstein radius objects (dependant on individual radii and the detection threshold used).
+{A wide-field survey of particular interest is the upcoming Rubin Observatory LSST, which is expected to find $\sim$millions of supernovae and $\sim$thousands of kilonovae during its operation -- some of which will be lensed.
+However, in order to maximise the opportunities for discovery of the rare lensed cases, and to enable science early in Rubin's operations, the watchlist must be assembled in advance.
+Sufficient data already exists in the $J$ (from VISTA/UKIRT) and $W1$ (from {\it WISE}) bands to produce such a watchlist that covers the entire sky, and is deep enough to include the majority of the lenses associated with the high-redshift population of lensed transients.} We have described a proof-of-concept for a method which utilises this data to discover galaxy groups and clusters all-sky out to $z\sim1$.
+In testing, our method successfully recovers between 80 and 100 per cent of a sample of large Einstein radius ($\theta_E \geq 5\arcsec$) galaxy clusters, and 40 to 70 per cent of smaller Einstein radius objects (dependant on individual radii and the SNR$_{\textrm{eff}}$ detection threshold used).
 We also estimated the false positive rate of the method by investigating the surrounding regions of test objects that the method identifies as likely to contain a group or cluster.
 By inspecting telescope images and by producing and inspecting both colour-magnitude diagrams and plots of the photometric redshift distribution of galaxies local to these candidates, we searched for evidence of real group or cluster objects at these locations.
-Using these, we were able to constrain the false positive rate for significant detections to be between approximately 6 to 20 per cent, depending upon the applied SNR$_{\textrm{eff}}$ detection threshold.
-We use SNR$_{\textrm{eff}}$ as the metric to determine the significance of detections with our method, and it is analogous to determining the number of standard deviations a detection is above a background of completely randomly distributed galaxies.
-Our investigations clearly show that the applied value of the SNR$_{\textrm{eff}}$ threshold changes both the level of completeness and the false positive rate of the method.
-Using a higher SNR$_{\textrm{eff}} = 5$ threshold results in secure detections of most large Einstein radius clusters with a very low false positive rate, but conversely produces a less complete catalogue due to many groups and clusters with smaller Einstein radii being detected with lower SNR$_{\textrm{eff}}$.
-However, we can significantly increase the recovery of the smaller Einstein radius objects from 40 to 70 per cent using a lower SNR$_{\textrm{eff}} = 3$ cut, whilst still only producing 20 per cent false positives.
-Therefore, we can increase the prospects of lensed transient detection by increasing the completeness of our watchlist using a lower cut, whilst still producing a manageable number of false positives.
-We also anticipate being able to suppress the number of false positives in the future once data from Rubin becomes available.
-We also tested the method on simulated data from the Rubin DP0 programme, that was selected to be comparable to currently available data sets.
-Testing on this data has the advantage of knowing the true underlying distribution of the dark matter halos that drive the formation of lenses in our universe.
-This test provides similar results, indicating a good recovery rate (>80\% for halos above $10^{14}$M$_\odot$) and a low number of false positives.
+Using these, we were able to constrain the false positive rate for significant detections to be between approximately 6 to 17 per cent, depending upon the applied SNR$_{\textrm{eff}}$ detection threshold.